uclaacm/hothXII-workshops/intro-to-html-css-js/README.md

 - **`<head>`**: Contains metadata (e.g., title, links to CSS)
 - **`<body>`**: Holds everything visible on the webpage

-# CSS Section
+## CSS

-## What is CSS?
+### What is CSS?

-CSS (Cascading Style Sheets) is used to style the appearance of HTML elements on a webpage.
+**CSS (Cascading Style Sheets)** is used to style the appearance of HTML elements on a webpage.
 It controls things like layout, colors, fonts, and spacing.
 Basically, it makes everything pretty!

 ### Inline vs. Internal vs. External CSS